openstack/openstack-doc-tools/autogenerate_config_docs/README.rst

     $ # check the results in sources/openstack-manuals

 This will generate the tables for all the known projects.
+Note for Neutron project: If the driver/plugin resides outside the Neutron repository in stackforge, then the driver/plugin has to be explicitly installed within the virtual environment to generate the configuration options.

 To generate the mappings and tables for a subset of projects, use the code names as arguments: